Carlos Alcaraz reaches his first French Open final by beating Jannik Sinner in 5 sets over 4 hours

 The second set began inauspiciously for Alcaraz, who fell behind 2-0.
 But he did not go quietly.
 He turned things around right when he needed to, using a five-game run to take control of that set.

-And then, after Sinner led two sets to one, Alcaraz pushed the proceedings to a fifth, closing the fourth with a cross-court backhand winner, then raising his right fist and shaking it.
+After Sinner took the third set, Alcaraz pushed the proceedings to a fifth.
+He closed the fourth with a cross-court backhand winner, then raised his right fist and shook it.

-With his strokes, somehow, gaining zest, and the crowd, somehow, getting louder, Alcaraz never let his early edge in the final set wane.
+With his strokes, somehow, gaining zest, and the fans, somehow, getting louder, Alcaraz never let his early edge in the final set wane.

-“You have to find the joy (while) suffering.
-That’s the key.
-Even more on clay, here at Roland Garros.
-Long rallies.
-Four-hour matches.
-Five sets,” Alcaraz said.
-“You have to fight.
-You have to suffer.
-But as I told my team many, many times, you have to enjoy suffering.”
+“It’s one of the toughest matches that I’ve played, for sure,” Alcaraz said.
+“The toughest matches that I played in my short career have been against Jannik.”

 AP tennis: https://apnews.com/hub/tennis